lazyfrosch/training-debian-packaging/docs/admin/repositories.md

 Syntax of the lines:

 * `deb` (binary packages) or `deb-src` (source packages)
-* URL to access the repostiory
+* URL to access the repository
 * Release (or suite)
 * Components of the repository (e.g. `main` `non-free` `contrib`)